NicolasHug/Surprise/doc/source/building_custom_algo.rst

 Want to get your hands dirty?
 Cool.

 Creating your own prediction algorithm is pretty simple: an algorithm is nothing but a class derived from :class:`AlgoBase
 <recsys.prediction_algorithms.bases.AlgoBase>` that has an ``estimate`` method.
+This is the method that is called by the :meth:`predict
-This methods takes in a user id, an item id, and returns the estimated rating :math:`\hat{r}_{ui}`:
+<recsys.prediction_algorithms.bases.AlgoBase.predict>` method.
+It takes in a
+user id, an item id, and returns the estimated rating :math:`\hat{r}_{ui}`:

 .. literalinclude:: ../../examples/building_custom_algorithms/most_basic_algorithm.py
     :caption: From file ``examples/building_custom_algorithms/most_basic_algorithm.py``